Stormwater Management / Regulations

-Permit updates are coming by mid-2019.
+Permit updates are coming after 2019.
 Learn more about the permit updates at the Department of Ecology Phase I stormwater permit web page.

 Learn how Clark County manages stormwater and related water quality issues to meet requirements of the NPDES permit.

 Learn more about LID in Clark County, including locations, trainings and resource information